CedricDeVijt/ComputerScienceNotes/Bachelor 3/Software engineering/Exam/11 Refactoring - exam questions.md

 ### Can you explain how refactoring differs from plain coding?

-Refactoring is the process of changing a software system in a way that improves its internal structure without altering its external behavior.
-Plain coding focuses on adding new features or fixing bugs without necessarily improving the underlying code quality.
+Refactoring changes the internal structure of code without altering its external behaviour, whereas plain coding usually adds new functionality or fixes bugs.
+Refactoring is a behaviour-preserving transformation aimed at improving design.

 ### Can you tell the difference between Corrective, Adaptive and Perfective maintenance?
 And how about preventive maintenance?